mailgun/documentation/source/faqs.rst

 Also, consider letting your users to reply to your emails.
 Having a meaningful email conversations with your audience will do wonders for your reputation as a member of email community.

 Finally, there are certification and white label services that can help (although, you still need some history of sending).
-We have a partnership with `Return Path`_ and get help get you signed up for their `Email Certification Program`_.
+We have a partnership with `Return Path`_ and can help get you signed up for their `Email Certification Program`_.
 They have already audited our infrastructure so we can get you a discount off of their list pricing.

 .. _Email Certification Program: http://www.returnpath.com/solution-content/certification/